 - Cigarette smoking increases the risk of developing Crohn's disease in adults.
 However, adults who quit smoking are at an increased risk of ulcerative colitis.

-- Non-steroidal anti-inflammatory drugs also trigger IBD.
+- Non-steroidal anti-inflammatory drugs, such as ibuprofen and aspirin, may also trigger IBD.

 - Appendicitis diagnosed before the age of ten years protects against ulcerative colitis.

 - A lack of vitamin D from reduced sun exposure may increase the risk of developing IBD.
 Vitamin D is important in regulating the immune system and its deficience has been associated with an increased risk of IBD.

 - Air pollution may increase risk of developing Crohn's disease in children and young adults as it alters the intestinal microbiome.

 Undestanding the biology behind IBD is critical in developing new strategies to improve quality of life for people living with the disease including: enhancing treatment approaches, exploring possibilities in curing the disease, and identifying avenues for prevention.